Genital Reconstructive Surgery – Labiaplasty (no vaginal cavity)

 Genital Reconstruction Patient 5

-The final result looks the same externally as a vaginoplasty result.
+The result looks the same externally as a vaginoplasty result.
 However, patients do not have to dilate since they have no vaginal cavity.

 Frequently Asked Questions